-If your pitching arm is out of commission because of shoulder pain in Fremont, Mission Peak Orthopaedic Medical Group is the place to come for individualized, comprehensive care.
-We are a growing multi-specialty clinic in the Southeast Bay Area dedicated to musculoskeletal care.
-With origins in sports medicine and arthroscopy, we are a team of fellowship-trained physicians specializing in orthopaedic surgery, podiatry, and physical medicine & rehabilitation.
-We are dedicated to serving our community with the most advanced care.
+When your knee pain limits your activities and impacts your quality of life, you need to find an orthopaedist who can help repair your injury, address your Newark knee pain, and get you back in the game quickly and efficiently.
+Here at Mission Peak Orthopaedics you will find a growing multi-specialty clinic in the Southeast Bay Area dedicated to musculoskeletal care.
+With origins in sports medicine and arthroscopy, we are a team of fellowship-trained physicians specializing in orthopaedic surgery, total knee replacement, podiatry, and physical medicine & rehabilitation.
+At MPO, we are dedicated to serving you with the most technologically advanced care and innovative procedures.

 In order to know how to treat your Newark knee pain, your orthopaedist will take a thorough medical history, perform a physical examination, and X-ray your knee.
 Even if the pain is significant, and the X-rays show advanced arthritis of the joint, the first line of treatment is nearly always non-operative.
 This includes a weight loss program if appropriate, an exercise regimen, medication, injections, or bracing.
 If the symptoms persist despite these measures, then you could consider total knee arthroplasty (TKA).
 We work together as a team to decide your best option.
 Our experience has shown us that those patients who decide upon total knee replacement do so because their symptoms keep them from engaging in activities that are important to them like walking, going up and down stairs, working, sports activities, sleeping, etc., and that non-operative treatments have failed.